GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

  - unlocked by tradition
  - send agents to grab whomeevr they can from a county

- milk of nectar trait
+ endless lord item add on
+ - some kind of stone you pass down each generation containing memories of past generation
- - huge boost to feeding babes
+ - some decision to forge the item